kadenjt/library/README.md

 # Library Project

 ## Overview
- This library was created for the purpose of practicing Javascript object inheritance and utilizing localStorage.
+ This library was created for the purpose of practicing Javascript object inheritance vs classes and utilizing localStorage.

 **LIVE LINK:** https://www.kadenthielmann.com/library/